SimkinTheWizard/SDC_P3_Behavioral_Cloning/writeup_template.md

 #### 3. Creation of the Training Set & Training Process

-To capture good driving behavior, I first recorded two laps on track one using center lane driving.
-Here is an example image of center lane driving:
+The most important part of the training process is the use of data.
+I fits began with the data provided a course material.
+I recorded two more laps of smooth diriving with precise angles.
+After that I added two more laps with recovering from sides.

+In order to generalize the learning, I augmented all of the data by inverting the picture and reversing the associated steering angle.

+After the training, I observed that training and validation accuracies were getting better, but the model was failing relatively different parts such as the stone bridge, and the parts of the road without boder.
+I drived a few more times around these regions and recorded the data.
+After that, the driving was much better.

+![alt text][image1]
 ![alt text][image2]

-I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to ....
-These images show what a recovery looks like starting from ... :

-![alt text][image3]
-![alt text][image4]
-![alt text][image5]

-Then I repeated this process on track two in order to get more data points.

-To augment the data sat, I also flipped images and angles thinking that this would ...
-For example, here is an image that has then been flipped:

-![alt text][image6]
-![alt text][image7]

-Etc ....
+After some rounds of training, I noticed, although I trained a set of data points for recovering from the sides, the model was not able to produce large angles enough for recovering.
+Even though the accuracies were much better the model was not able to recover.
+I solved this by introducing more and noisy data.
+I captured the data with large angles by zig-zagging the car around de edges of the road.

+After I introduced the data the accuracies got worse, the car was travelling less smoothly.
+However it was now able to recover from the sides and able to go around large corners.
-After the collection process, I had X number of data points.
-I then preprocessed this data by ...

-I finally randomly shuffled the data set and put Y% of the data into a validation set.
+After the collection process, I had 60000 images and relative steering angles.
+I finally randomly shuffled the data set and put 30% of the data into a validation set.
+In order not to hold all of them in the memory, I only read the file names and loaded the images using generators batch-by-batch.

-I used this training data for training the model.
-The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was Z as evidenced by ...
-I used an adam optimizer so that manually training the learning rate wasn't necessary.
+First, I trained the network for a few epochs.
+At first, the accuracies were swinging back and forth between epocsh.
+I first thought the network was overfitting, and tried early stopping the training.
+Later, I understood that this was about the learning rate.
+I trained the network for 30 epochs, and the car was able to complete a lap.
+However afer 15 epochs the training and the validation accuracies were not improving.
+This means that the optimum number of epochs to train this data with is about 15-20 epochs.